 The centre charges a camera fee of RM1,000 for cameras with lenses of 500mm and above.

 Adopt a sun bear

-There are 2 options, exclusive adoption or shared adoption.
+There are two options, exclusive adoption or shared adoption.
 Both will give you a photo of your sun bear and regular updates on how he is doing.
 We chose to adopt an orangutan instead!

 What else is there to do in Sepilok?

 The Sun Bear Conservation Centre is directly opposite Sepilok Orangutan Rehabilitation Centre, so it’s a great idea to combine your two visits.
 This will give you the chance to see the adorable orphaned orangutans too.

 The Rainforest Discovery Centre (RDC)